arijit1410/Text-Summarization/README.md

 # Text-Summarization

-## A little comparitive case study for text summarization.
+## A little comparitive case study for unsupervised text summarization.

 For out experiment, we have scraped an online tech article discussing the pros and cons of the OnePlus 7 smartphone and giving a final review on it.
+For this study, I have considered unsupervised techniques because for summarization because I believe we won't have ground truth annotations for the text summaries everytime.
+Supervised methods require a lot of data and human participation.
+Since most datasets for text summarization are for news articles and documents, we need a build robust model that can summarize text in an unsupervised manner, without having to worry about domain adaptation.

 ## Summaries